 Ridgeside began brewing in June 2010 and has already started winning awards.
 They brew an ever expanding range of regular beers, mostly hoppy bitters (Challenge 3.9%) but also dark beers (Black Night 5.0%) and strong ones (Southern Cross 5.7%) too.
 In addition they are brewing a special; every two months, check out their facebook page for further details.
 To find Ridgeside try East of Arcadia in Meanwood or The Grove in Holbeck.

 Sunbeam Ales bills itself as “the smallest brewery in Leeds”, which is, frankly, a big claim.
 From a tiny kitchen in a back-to-back in Beeston come some fine bottle conditioned beers, ranging from the pale and delicate Honey & Lavender to the darkly drinkable Eclipse Stout.
 It’s a full and interesting portfolio, and Nigel the brewer is not afraid to do something a bit different.
-See the range at www.sunbeamales.co.uk, or visit Beer Ritz in Headingley and taste them for yourself.
+See the range at sunbeamales.co.uk, or visit Beer Ritz in Headingley or The Fleece, Pudsey, and taste them for yourself.

 NEW Breweries can start up at any time.
 As soon as Leeds CAMRA is aware of them a Brewery Liaison Officer will be appointed - that person will be the main contact between CAMRA and the brewery.
-The following breweries all have Brewery Liaison Officers who are trying to find out more information, and when they do we'll publish it here.
+The following breweries all have - or will soon have - Brewery Liaison Officers who will try to find out more information, and when they do we'll publish it here.

 Established in 2018, Liam Kane set up Anthology as a small batch brewery based in central Leeds.
 The ever evolving range of beers - which are often vegan -has a focus on bold flavours and encompasses not only traditional styles, like the excellent Mild, but also newer beer styles, like NEIPAs and pudding stouts.
 Not forgetting the cool merch!